-- One a large cutting board or sheet of parchment paper, spread the chicken wings in a single layer, skin side up.
-Using a paper towel, pat the skin very dry.
+- On a large cutting board, spread wings in a single layer, skin side up.
+Using a paper towel, pat the skin dry.

 - Place the wings on the wire rack in a single layer without any of the wings touching one another.
 This allows them to crisp up more nicely as opposed to steaming when they are too close to one another.
 Transfer to the oven and bake until wings are golden brown all over and crisp, 35 to 40 minutes.

 - Meanwhile, in a large mixing bowl (large enough to toss the wings) combine the apple cider vinegar, cayenne, garlic powder, and 1.5 teaspoons kosher salt.
 Whisk to combine.
 Set aside and let rest so that the salt can dissolve in the vinegar while the wings cook, whisking occasionally so that the salt doesn't settle on the bottom of the mixing bowl.

 - Remove the wings from the oven and turn your oven on 'broil'.
 Meanwhile, using a sturdy spatula, transfer the baked wings to the large bowl with the vinegar sauce.
 Toss constantly to coat evenly, for about 2 minutes.